Cure Blisters Fast with Natural Remedies

 - Generously apply the solution to the affected areas with a cotton ball.
 Continue applying until all of the baking soda and hydrogen peroxide solution is used.

-- If done twice, the following day the blisters will be practically healed and abrasions won’t be as noticeable.
+- If you do it twice, the blisters will be practically healed the next day and abrasions won’t be as noticeable.

 4. A simple remedy with garlic

 For this remedy, the only things that you’ll need are three cloves of garlic and 100 grams of thyme.
-Would you like to know how to alleviate blisters and abrasions on the feet?
+Do you want to learn how to alleviate blisters and abrasions on the feet?
 Write this down:

 - Heat 5 liters of water and add 100 grams of thyme.
 This medicinal plant is great for disinfecting and reducing inflammation, and is necessary to remove any impurities from the blisters or abrasions.